alexpreynolds/biostar-handbook-web/www/unit/setup/install/bwa.md

 * BWA-SW
 * BWA-MEM.

-BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+**BWA-MEM** (Maximally Exact Matches), which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.

 BWA is one of the most used high throughput aligners in the world yet it is "unpublished" and by the classic standards of science is "non-peer reviewed".
 It is an interesting example with an [enlightening back story][bwa-mem-story] of how the scientific peer review model can fail.
 The "unpublished" writeup on bwa-mem can be read on arxiv: [Aligning sequence reads, clone sequences and assembly contigs with BWA-MEM][bwa-mem-paper]

 [bwa-mem-story]: https://gist.github.com/ialbert/3164967c853b7fd8f44e